dgc-network/coliving-protocol/docs/docs/developers/log-in-with-audius.md

 });
 ```

-The log in button will be rendered with an id of `audius-login-button`.
+The log in button will be rendered with an id of `coliving-login-button`.
 As shown above, you can detect when the element has been added using a MutationObserver.

 ### 5. Done!